-We strongly support the MTA's intention to begin Select Bus Service (a/k/a Bus Rapid Transit) on the M15 Line in Fall 2010.
+We strongly support the MTA's Select Bus Service (a/k/a Bus Rapid Transit) on the M15 Line.
 We look forward to working with the MTA on developing the final plans for this enhanced service.
-As part of this service, we believe it essential that authorization for bus lane cameras be obtained from Albany to better enforce the SBS bus lane.

 The implementation of articulated buses results in the de facto reduction in service due to the decreased number of buses from four to three during peak periods, from five to four during non-peak hours, the increased dwell time, and time between buses.